Environment and sexual orientation: Fraternal birth order

-Since the 1990s, a large volume of research has demonstrated that each older biological brother a man has from the same mother increases his odds of being gay by 28–48%.
+Since the 1990s, a large volume of research has demonstrated that each younger biological brother from the same mother has a 28–48% greater chance of being gay.
 This phenomenon is known as the fraternal birth order effect.
 The correlation is not found in those with older adoptive or step brothers, leading scientists to attribute this to a maternal immune response to developing male fetuses, rather than a social effect.
 It has been estimated that between 15% and 29% of gay men owe their orientation to this effect, although this may be higher when factoring in miscarriages of male fetuses (which are unable to be factored into calculations).
 In 2017, biochemical evidence for the effect was found which demonstrated that mothers of sons, particularly those with gay sons, had significantly higher levels of antibodies to male NLGN4Y proteins than mothers with no sons.
 Biologist Jacques Balthazart said that the finding "adds a significant chapter to growing evidence indicating that sexual orientation is heavily influenced by prenatal biological mechanisms rather than by unidentified factors in socialization".
 The effect is an example of a non-genetic influence on male sexual orientation occurring in the prenatal environment.
 The effect does not mean that all or most sons will be gay after several male pregnancies, but rather, the odds of having a gay son increase from approximately 2% for the first born son, to 3% for the second, 5% for the third (and becomes stronger with each successive male fetus).